IvanUkhov/blog/_drafts/2019-11-08-sequential-data.md

     * The training and validation sets are transformed using the statistics computed with respect to the training set to avoid performing these computations during the training-with-validation phase.
-The corresponding transform is available for the testing phrase.
+The corresponding transform is available for the testing phase.

 4. The processed training and validation examples and the raw testing examples are written by Dataflow to [Cloud Storage] in the [TFRecord] format, which is